input-output-hk/ce-netsim/README.md

 [![Lints](https://github.com/input-output-hk/ce-netsim/actions/workflows/lints.yml/badge.svg)](https://github.com/input-output-hk/ce-netsim/actions/workflows/lints.yml)
 [![Tests](https://github.com/input-output-hk/ce-netsim/actions/workflows/tests.yml/badge.svg)](https://github.com/input-output-hk/ce-netsim/actions/workflows/tests.yml)

+Network simulator is a small rust framework to simulate network without going outside of the process.
+It doesn't simulate low level network, but allow to simulate a topology with bandwidth and delay between nodes.

-Two versions are offered here, an async version and a non async version.
+The goal is to be language agnostic.
+This can be used in rust directly, but we also export the framework as a C interface.
+We are also interested in a WASM export.
+Two versions of the framework are offered here, an async version and a sync version.

 ## Doc